Tanush247/QuantWeb-Assignment-4/README.md

 ##Imp Note

-All group members must submit the code and strategy on their respective repo's.
+Submit the code and strategy on your team's repo.
 Include your strategy and how you have used the risk management plan for your strategy.
 You need not copy the exact implementation of the risk management method, understand the market and shape the strategy according to it.